 If you want a team that performs well, you need to match people to each task.

 Execution teams need diverse skills.
 Managers who make sure that they have a good match between their people and goals – before they take action.
 This doubles the chances of successful follow through.

 Milestones bring a strategy to life.
-Yet it’s still surprising how many major ‘plans’ are described in a few obscure paragraphs, accompanied by a worthless Bar Chart.
+Yet it’s still surprising how many major ‘plans’ are described in a few obscure paragraphs.

 Milestone plans are important, especially where the program is large and complex – a schedule of key activities is crucial.
 A time has to be agreed for specific things to happen, otherwise they won’t.